regina-normal/regina/packaging/readmes/README-ubuntu-lucid.txt

 for screenshots of each step.

 1. Add Regina's location to your list of repositories.
-To do this, open the Synaptic Package Manager and select Settings->Repositories.
+To do this, open the Ubuntu Software Centre and select Edit->Software Sources.

    a) Under "Authentication", import Regina's cryptographic signing key.
       This helps keep your machine secure, and Ubuntu may refuse to install